Considerations when Configuring Custom Job Relationships in Employee Central

 Sometimes customers want to assign more than one matrix manager or custom manager in the Job Relationships portlet in EC.
 This might occur if an employee is working on more than one project at any one time and more participants are needed in processes such as performance management.

 In this blog post I will address how the custom job relationship types are configured and how they behave in the permissions, in workflow and when syncing to the User Data File (UDF).
+The following demonstration assumes the job relationships will be maintained in the job relationships portlet and will not be maintained on the position and synced across.

 How should custom relationships be configured in the jobRelType picklist?